 - We want to create an environment in which Apple values flourish.

-Apple’s Core Values According to its CEO Tim Cook
+Apple’s Core Values According to Tim Cook

 The 7 Core Values of Apple under Tim Cook management are already transcending Steve Jobs principles on which Apple brand was originally built on.